mmistakes/made-mistakes-jekyll/_posts/2011-04-12-typography-urban-outfitters.md

 ---
 layout: post
 title: "Typography No No's with Urban Outfitters"
-headline: "Typography No No's"
-subheadline: "with Urban Outfitters"
 description: "The typography in Urban Outfitters latest catalog has some serious readability issues."
 category: articles
 modified: 2013-04-26